I don’t like to wear suits.

 Spear IP is proud to offer flat rates in an effort to take the surprise out of the billing process and encourage transparency between client and attorney.
 This means a fixed or flat fee in connection with each task or project.
 After all, it’s difficult to protect your work or build a business if you don’t have a clear idea of what you’ll need to invest along the way.

-These are some of the many packages currently offered by Spear IP.
+Below are the packages currently offered by Spear IP.
 Of course, your needs will depend on the size and type of business.
 Don’t see what you’re looking for?
-Set up a consultation here, and we can talk about building your legal needs into a package.
+Go for the custom package and we can talk about building your legal needs into a package tailored to your business.